Before we jump into what prompted this post, let’s review some Hawaii water safety recommendations.

 - Look upstream towards the mountains and check for rain-like conditions.
-Flash floods can occur without warning.
+Flash floods can occur in Hawaii without warning.
 I experienced a flash flood at Waimoku Falls and it was frightening.
 In the blink of an eye, the water flow tripled.
 We had to cross that stream to hike back to our car.
 A few other visitors were there at the same time.
 We all wondered if we’d be trapped until the water flow subsided.
 We didn’t know if conditions would get worse.
 We all looked after each other as we crossed the stream.
 I prayed and held on to large rocks standing high above the waterline for dear life as I crossed.
 I thank God I survived!

 - Be aware that rocks below the water’s surface can be invisible and extremely slippery.
 Resist the urge to dive in.